MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/06_optimize_texture_rendering/index.md

 These texture swaps, while negligible in this example, can become a performance issue in a full game where you might be drawing hundreds or thousands of sprites per frame.

 ### Attempting to Optimize Draw Order
-One approach to get around this could be to optimize the order of the draw calls to minimize texture swaps:
+One approach to get around this could be to optimize the order of the draw calls to minimize texture swaps  For example, if we reorder the draw calls from the previous example so that both paddles are drawn first and then the ball, the number of texture swaps is reduced from two to one:

 ```cs
 // Render the left and right paddles first.